 If you want personalized recommendations for Disney Cruise Line itineraries, ships, and more, click here to get a cruise quote from a no-fee Authorized Disney Vacation Planner.
 They can find you all of the current discounts, and help you plan the details of your cruise!

 If you’ve cruised with Disney Cruise Line before, what first time “lessons” would you add so that people avoid common mistakes?
 Any other tips?
 Any questions?
-Please share your thoughts in the comments!
+Do you agree or disagree with our first-time DCL tips?
+Any questions we can help you answer?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 Your blog is excellent.
 I will be using this as my reference guide for when we go on our cruise.
 It will be our first cruise ever.
 Coming from Australia the tipping thing is hard to get my head around.
 I always tip when I’m in the USA, but I always worry I’ve missed someone.
 It’s nice for me that Disney just includes that for me to the appropriate people.
 However, do I still need to tip the person who brings room service, if we have it?
 And is there anyone else that I need to tip that Disney doesn’t automatically include?
 I always just ask anyway, as I want to do the right thing, but any advice would be appreciated. thankyou

 I recently went on a Disney cruise for the first time in several years (it was also my first time going as an adult), and I wish I had known about fish extenders/stateroom door decorating in advance!